 Gameplay appears to roughly follow the same plot as Pokémon Yellow, however, much of the game has been simplified.
 For example, abilities and held items do not appear in these games.
 Random encounters no longer occur while running around in grass; instead, Pokémon appear in the overworld and can be interacted with.
 Pokémon come in different sizes, indicated by an

 aura around them.
 A blue aura means the Pokémon is smaller than normal while a red aura means it is bigger than normal.

 Wild battles have also been removed.
 When a Pokémon is encountered, it can be caught by throwing Poké Balls using the Nintendo Switch Joycon controller, just like in Pokémon GO.
 Players can also team up with a friend using a Joycon controller each to increase the chances.
 All Pokémon in the your team gain EXP after catching wild Pokémon.

-The games have connectivity with Pokémon GO, so Kanto Pokémon can be sent from GO to Let's Go.
+The games have connectivity with the smartphone game Pokémon GO, so Kanto Pokémon can be sent from GO to Let's Go.
 Mega Evolution and Alola Forms are also available in the games.

 There is a new peripheral, the Poké Ball Plus (sold separately) which can be used to catch Pokémon in the games, and allows trainers to take a Pokémon from Let's Go out on the road with them.
 It comes with Mew inside it, and is the only way to obtain Mew.

 Secret Techniques are a new feature that replaces HMs from the original games.
 Instead of learning a specific move, Pokémon can learn a technique that helps the play in the overworld.
 The currently known Secret Techniques are Chop Down (replaces Cut), Sea Skim (replaces Surf), and Sky Dash (replaces Fly).